Welcome to the Easy MTD help.

 |---|---|---|

-Click a menu item to show associated options (if available) and open the associated section and/or page in Easy MTD.
+Click a menu item to show associated options (if available) and open the associated section in Easy MTD.

-The Welcome page (see figure below) provides access to almost all the functionality in Easy MTD from one convenient location.
-It is accessed by clicking the Welcome option on the menu.
+The Welcome section (see figure below) provides access to almost all the functionality in Easy MTD from one convenient location.
+It is accessed by clicking the Welcome item on the menu.

 Panels appear for the Income Tax, Value Added Tax, Options and Support sections.
 These contain links to pages and components associated with these sections.
 In addition, a Notifications panel is present that shows the latest notification, and a Quick Actions panel that provides links to perform common tasks.